systemslab/popper-paper/main.md

 when combined correctly, provide all the technology necessary for reproducing experiments.

+Writing scientific papers is amenable to OSS methologies because both processes require:

+1. maintaining a history of work

+2. sharing and collaborating

+3. testing and verification

-# Applying the OSS Development Model to Academic Articles
+# OSS Development Model for Academic Articles

-In practice, the OSS development process is applied to software projects (Figure 1).
-Our goal in our work is to repurpose it to academic articles in order to enjoy from the same benefits.
-In this section we look briefly at the main components of the OSS methodology.
-For each subsection, we include a _Tools and Services_ section that describes tools and services used in practice.
+In the following section, we look at software tools for maintaining code and describe how they can help make scientific papers reproducible.
+By using these tools for maintaining experiments in the paper, the authors enjoy the same benefits that the tools provide for software.
+We use the generic OSS workflow in Figure 1 to guide our discussion.

 ## Version Control